srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

     --------------------------------------------------------------------------------------
     ```

+???info "Lets catch those routes?"
+    Since our lab is launched with containerlab, we can leverage the transparent sniffing of packets that [it offers](https://containerlab.srlinux.dev/manual/wireshark/).

+    By capturing on the `e1-49` interface of the `clab-evpn01-leaf1` container, we are able to collect all the packets that are flowing between the nodes.
+Then we simply flap the EVPN instance in the `vrf-1` network instance to trigger the BGP updates to flow and see them in the live capture.

+    [Here is](https://github.com/learn-srlinux/site/blob/master/docs/tutorials/l2evpn/evpn01-imet-routes.pcapng) the pcap file with the IMET routes advertisements between `leaf1` and `leaf2`.

 ### VXLAN tunnels
-After receiving EVPN routes from the remote leafs with VXLAN encapsulation, SR Linux creates VTEPs from the EVPN routes next-hops.
+After receiving EVPN routes from the remote leafs with VXLAN encapsulation[^4], SR Linux creates VTEPs from the EVPN routes next-hops.
 The state of the two only remote VTEP we have in our lab is shown below from the `leaf1` switch.

 ```
 A:leaf1# /show tunnel vxlan-tunnel all